teal-finance/rainbow/README.md

 See also the comments within the [Dockerfile](Dockerfile) for more information.

-## Server command line flags
+### Server command line flags

-Rainbow provides a complete HTTP server, including a rate limiter, an export port (Prometheus monitoring), and more.
+Rainbow embeds a complete HTTP server, including a rate limiter, an export port (Prometheus monitoring), and more.
 For more details see the underlying project [Teal.Finance/Garcon](https://github.com/teal-finance/garcon/).